JesseTimonen/AccountManager/README.md

 # Account Manager

-Account manager is an application which helps you save your accounts' usernames and passwords locally to your computer with encryption.
+Account manager is an application which helps you save your accounts' usernames and passwords locally to your computer using encryption.

 ## Executable